-If there is no .cybt file in the application folder, the options from the menu and Quick Panel read Bluetooth Configurator (new configuration).
-Select either option, and the Bluetooth[®] Configurator GUI opens with a default configuration (.cybt) that will be saved as a design.cybt file in the application folder.
+If there is no \.cybt file in the application folder, the options from the menu and Quick Panel read Bluetooth® Configurator (new configuration).
+Select either option, and the Bluetooth® Configurator GUI opens with the default configuration (\.cybt) that will be saved as a design.cybt file in the application folder.